-NOTE: To exclude individual test objects from the check, use the Disable button to disable these test objects in the list view before the check starts.
+NOTE: To exclude individual test objects from the check, use the Disable item in the context menu to disable these test objects in the list view before the check starts.

-• Checking individual test objects
+Checking single test objects

 In the list view, select the relevant test objects and start this check by selecting Test.